andy-byers/CalicoDB/README.md

 + Uses a dynamic-order B<sup>+</sup>-tree to organize the data on disk
 + Supports forward and reverse traversal using cursors
 + Allows creation of in-memory databases
-+ Supports variable-length keys and values
++ Supports variable-length keys and values (with a hard limit on both)
 + API only exposes objects (no pointers to deal with)
 + Allows tuning of various parameters (page size, cache size, etc.)

 ## Caveats
 + Currently, Calico DB only runs on 64-bit Ubuntu and OSX
-+ Uses a single WAL file, which can grow quite large in a long-running transaction
++ WAL is only used to ensure ACID properties on the current operation and is truncated afterward
-+ WAL is only used to ensure ACID properties on the current transaction and is truncated afterward
++ Has a hard limit on key length, equal to roughly 1/4 of the page size (anywhere from 39 B to 8167 B)
-+ Has a hard limit on key length, equal to roughly 1/4 of the page size (anywhere from ~64 B to ~8 KB)
++ Has a hard limit on value length, equal to roughly 4 GB
 + Doesn't support concurrent transactions
 + Doesn't provide synchronization past support for multiple cursors